djconroy/MaxNumMatchingPairs/README.md

 - Only elements (7, 4) and (7, 5) from A match (-6, 4) from B
 - So, the maximum possible number of simultaneous matches (matching pairs) that can be made is **2**, e.g., [(7, 4), (-6, 4)], [(6, -1), (1, -2)]

+## Application
+Suppose you have a list of items (list A) and a list of specs for items (list B) and you're tasked with matching up the items with the specs such that only one item can be matched with a spec.
+Each spec consists of values for the same two numerical attributes.
+For an item to meet a spec, it's values for these two numerical attributes must both be greater than or equal to the corresponding values for these attributes in the spec.
+In other words, the item must "match" the spec.
+My algorithm can find the maximum number of specs that can be met simultaneously.
+The modified version of it can produce a data structure of matches between items and specs of maximum possible size.

+***

 ***Don't scroll down to the solution below if you want to try to solve this problem by yourself!***

 There is an efficient solution to this problem (compared to the brute-force solution).
 If you want to try to find it, give yourself plenty of time to think about it.<br/>